Can You Pray in Hagia Sophia? (2024)

 Entrance is free for Muslims and the five daily prayers are done in the Prayer Area (called İbadethane) on the ground floor of Hagia Sophia.
 Entry is through Sultanahmet Square where it’s been since 2020.

 For tourists, the entrance fee is 25 euro (850 TL but may increase with inflation).
 Entry is from the Visiting Area entrance at the northeast corner of Hagia Sophia.
-Buy a ticket from the ticket booth in front of the Fountain of Sultan Ahmet III or book a skip-the-line ticket online.
+Buy a ticket from the ticket booth in front of the Fountain of Sultan Ahmet III.

 Frontal picture of Hagia Sophia